 No member of the College community shall retaliate or threaten to retaliate against, interfere with, restrain, or coerce any student in the exercise of his/her rights under the Student Grievance Procedure or his/her participation in any Grievance proceedings.

 If the recommendations made at any level of the Grievance procedure result in sanctions against a college employee, the sanctions shall be regarded as administrative actions subject to all conditions of applicable collective bargaining agreements and College or Board of Higher Education personnel policies.

 Filing a Grievance in accordance with the Student Grievance Procedure in no way abrogates a student's right to file a complaint with an appropriate state or federal agency or in another forum.

-Students seeking a forum to file a complaint about MWCC outside of the college may address their concerns to either the Board of Higher Education at this site or (for matters requiring attention related to Massachusetts state law) the Commonwealth of Massachusetts Attorney General’s Office at this site.
+Students seeking a forum to file a complaint about MWCC outside of the College may address their concerns to either the Board of Higher Education found at this site or (for matters requiring attention related to Massachusetts state law) the Commonwealth of Massachusetts Attorney General’s Office at this site.